melpub22/advection-dispersion-guide/guides/AdvDis1D/guide_matlab_ade_1d_pdepe.md

 ```

 ### Results
 Below are the output plots.
-Notice that at $x=0 \, \textup{m}$, each concentration value is held at 100 mg/L as a consequence of the inlet boundary conditions.
-Additionally, at $x=10 \, \textup{m}$, notice that each curve becomes horizontal.
+Notice that at $`x=0\,\textup{m}`$, each concentration value is held at 100 mg/L as a consequence of the inlet boundary conditions.
+Additionally, at $`x=10\,\textup{m}`$, notice that each curve becomes horizontal.
 This is due to our outlet boundary conditions.

-The outlet boundary conditions may not be accurate for your use case - for example, if the bed outlet enters the atmosphere, then the fluid concentration may be held at 0 mg/L at $x=0 \, \textup{m}$, instead.
+The outlet boundary conditions may not be accurate for your use case - for example, if the bed outlet enters the atmosphere, then the fluid concentration may be held at 0 mg/L at $`x=0\,\textup{m}`$, instead.

 ![Concentration profiles](img/guide_matlab_ade_1d_pdepe_profiles.png "Concentration profiles")